AAFB Infrastructure EIS

 • Roadways and parking

-Approximately 1.2 acres of paved surfaces; 0.1 acre of stormwater management infrastructure; and 10.7 acres that would be cleared, revegetated, and maintained
+Approximately 2 acres of paved surfaces; 1.5 acres of stormwater management infrastructure; 2.3 acres of temporary disturbance to support construction; and 11.2 acres that would be cleared, revegetated, and maintained.

 • Three earth-covered magazines